Sandi de Domenico

 The mandate of the EDI Advisory Council is to develop an aspirational vision for EDI at SFU that will guide and strengthen our commitment to fostering inclusive workplaces and learning environments, and equitable opportunities for all.

-Specific responsibilities of the Advisory Council are to provide advice and guidance on the following:
+Specific responsibilities of the Advisory Council are to provide advice and guidance to the President on the following:

 - developing an aspirational vision statement for EDI at SFU